gantta/aws-themepark/README.md

 ## Add Translation
 1. Change directory to `cd ./bootstrap/`
-2. Run the local translation app with the `
+2. Run the local translation app with the `./translations.sh` script